- Reference Number: HEY-502/2023

 - DO all exercises twice daily

-Exercises can be carried out either sitting or standing and each exercise should be repeated 5 times.
+Exercises can be carried out either sitting or standing and each exercise should be repeated 5 times, as often as you like.
+Please ensure you take a short break between each repetition.

 2. Shrug shoulders up and down.
 Repeat 5 times.